Primary Homeroom Teacher

 To graduate from our school, students will have to successfully complete the requirements of the British Columbia graduation program in English.
 Graduates receive the British Columbia Certificate of Graduation (Dogwood Diploma).

-Although the school offers bilingual/bi-cultural education with an Arabic Program that implements the Qatar National Curriculum, the main program is the BC program with the majority of the instructional time dedicated for this program (80% in K and 74% starting Grade 1)
+Although the school offers bilingual/bi-cultural education with an Arabic Program that implements the Qatar National Curriculum, the main program is the BC program with the majority of the instructional time dedicated for this program (80% in K and 74% starting Grade 1).

 The school started in 2009-2010 with KG1 - Grade 3 and has been adding a grade every year with the movement of students to higher grades.
 The school started to offer Grade 12 in 2018-2019.
 The purpose of this approach is to make the lower grades the main point of entry to the school and to keep transfers in the higher primary and intermediate grades to the minimum.

-From 190 students in its first year (2009-2010), the school has grown to 1284 students in 2018-2019, with 1070 enrolled in the BC Program, which starts at KG2.
+From 190 students in its first year (2009-2010), the school has grown to 1195 students in 2019-2020, with 1036 enrolled in the BC Program, which starts at KG2.
 The remaining students are registered in our Early Childhood Program (PreKG and KG1).
 The school's reputation and its remarkable success are attributed to its bilingual program, the world-class BC program it implements and the quality and dedication of the school team of teachers and administrators who make these programs a success.
 The students are predominantly Qataris and ESL learners.
 The School Early Childhood Grades (PreKG and KG1) prepare students for the BC Program.
 English is the main language of instruction in these grades.
 Their curriculum dovetails with the BC

 Qatar is a stable and wealthy small country.
 The government has a vision for this small country that makes citizens proud.
 Doha, the capital is the only city in the country.
 It is an upscale expatriate-friendly city that is close to many travel destinations.
 Qatar has taken major strides in developing education with many major international universities opening branches here.
 The country hosts a wealth of international and regional sports and cultural events.